Walter W. Bankhead

-Walter Will Bankhead (July 21, 1897 – November 24, 1988) was a U.S. Representative from Alabama.
+Walter Will Bankhead (July 21, 1897 – November 24, 1988) was an American politician.
+A member of the Democratic Party, he served as U.S. Representative from Alabama in 1941.
+He was the son of John Hollis Bankhead II and the grandson of John H. Bankhead, both of whom represented Alabama in the United States Senate.

 Early life

-Walter Will Bankhead was born on July 21, 1897 in Jasper, Alabama.
+Walter Will Bankhead was born on July 21, 1897, in Jasper, Alabama.
 Bankhead attended the public schools.
 He was the son of John Hollis Bankhead II, grandson of John H. Bankhead, nephew of William Brockman Bankhead, and cousin of Tallulah Bankhead.

-He was graduated from Marion Military Institute in 1916, from the University of Alabama at Tuscaloosa in 1919, and from the law department of the University of Alabama School of Law in 1920.
+He graduated from Marion Military Institute in 1916, from the University of Alabama at Tuscaloosa in 1919, and from the law department of the University of Alabama School of Law in 1920.
 He was admitted to the bar in 1920 and commenced practice in Jasper.

 Career

-Bankhead served as delegate to the 1940 Democratic National Convention in Chicago.
-Bankhead was elected as a Democrat to the Seventy-seventh Congress and served from January 3 to February 1, 1941, when he resigned.
+Bankhead served as a delegate to the 1940 Democratic National Convention in Chicago.
+Less than two months before the general election that fall, his uncle, U.S. House Speaker William B. Bankhead, died.
+A local doctor, Zadoc L. Weatherford, was elected to the remainder of the late Speaker's term, but did not seek election to the full term.
+Walter Bankhead agreed to run for the full term, but stipulated he would serve for only one month, thus allowing time for a long-term successor to his uncle to be chosen in a special election.
+He thus served in the Seventy-seventh Congress as a Democrat from January 3 to February 1, 1941, when he resigned.

-He then resumed the practice of law.
-He served as chairman of the board of Bankhead Mining Co., Inc., and Bankhead Development Co., Inc..
-He served as president of Mammoth Packing Co. and Bankhead Broadcasting Co., Inc. He served as vice chairman of the board of directors, First National Bank of Jasper.
+Bankhead then resumed the practice of law, and served as chairman of the board of Bankhead Mining Co., Inc., and Bankhead Development Co., Inc. He also served as president of Mammoth Packing Co. and Bankhead Broadcasting Co., Inc., and as vice chairman of the board of directors of the First National Bank of Jasper.

 Personal life

-Bankhead had two daughters, and one son, Blossom, Barbara, and John Hollis Bankhead III.
+He had two daughters and one son: Blossom, Barbara, and John Hollis Bankhead III.